usdot-jpo-codehub/codehub-readme-template/README.md

 Contact Name: ITS JPO
 Contact Information: data.itsjpo@dot.gov, (888)-888-8888

-## Release Notes
+## Release and Retention Notes

-*Required - A statement of the status of the source code (prototype, alpha, beta, release, etc.), how often users can expect activity on this repository, and a list of changes included in every release of your project.*
+*Required - A statement of the status of the source code (prototype, alpha, beta, release, etc.), how often users can expect activity on this repository, and a list of changes included in every release of your project.
+Additionally, a statement for how long this repository will remain publicly accessible*

 Example:

 Status: this project is in the release phase.

 This project is updated approximately once every 2-3 weeks.

+Retention: this project will remain publicly accessible for a minimum of five years.

 #### Release 1.0.2 (Apr 2, 2020)
 - Fixed bug with popup